ethanbass/chromConverter/README.md

 ##### **ThermoRawFileParser**

 Thermo RAW files can be converted by calling the [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser) on the command-line.
 To install the ThermoRawFileParser, follow the instructions [here](https://github.com/compomics/ThermoRawFileParser).
-If you are running Linux or Mac OS X, you will also need to install [mono](https://www.mono-project.com/download/stable/#download-lin), following the instructions provided at the link.
+If you are running Linux or macOS, you will also need to install [mono](https://www.mono-project.com/download/stable/#download-lin), following the instructions provided at the link.
 In addition, when you use chromConverter to convert Thermo RAW files for the first time you will be asked to enter the path to the program.

 ##### **OpenChrom**
 ###### **Note:** Support for the command-line interface was removed from OpenChrom in `version 1.5.0`.
 Version 1.4, which is required for command-line use, is no longer available for download.
 The instructions below are preserved for users who already have it installed.